Beating the thermal limit of qubit initialization with a Bayesian Maxwell's demon: Electron spin initialization and readout

-When $\Delta E \gg k_B T_{\rm e}$, and the electrochemical potential of the donor is tuned about the Fermi level, a $\ket{\uparrow}$ electron can tunnel to the reservoir at a rate \rate{\uparrow}{out}, which is high because of the large density of empty states in the reservoir, i.e. $1-f(E_{\uparrow}) \lesssim 1$.
+When $\Delta E_{\rm Z} \gg k_B T_{\rm e}$, and the electrochemical potential of the donor is tuned about the Fermi level, a $\ket{\uparrow}$ electron can tunnel to the reservoir at a rate \rate{\uparrow}{out}, which is high because of the large density of empty states in the reservoir, i.e. $1-f(E_{\uparrow}) \approx 1$.
 Tunneling of a $\ket{\downarrow}$ electron, at a rate \rate{\downarrow}{out}, is greatly suppressed by the lack of available states, $1-f(E_{\downarrow}) \ll 1$.

 Single-shot electron spin readout is performed by observing the \gls*{set} current for a duration $t_{\rm read}$.
 Traces where the current shows a step increase indicate an ionization event (transitioning from $D^0$ to $D^+$).
+The ability to distinguish $\ket{\uparrow}$ and $\ket{\downarrow}$ tunneling events is given by the ratio of the tunnel-out rates for the two orientations.
 Because $\rate{\uparrow}{out} \gg \rate{\downarrow}{out}$, we identify this event with tunneling out of a $\ket{\uparrow}$ electron.
 Conversely, the absence of current steps is identified with a $\ket{\downarrow}$ electron remaining on the donor.
-In a broader quantum measurement context, this type of qubit readout belongs to the class of negative-result measurements \cite{Dicke1981}: even the absence of an event (in this case, electron tunneling) provides information on the state of the monitored quantum system.
+In a broader quantum measurement context, this type of qubit readout belongs to the class of negative-result measurements \cite{Dicke1981}: Even the absence of an event (in this case, electron tunneling) provides information on the state of the monitored quantum system.
+This should not be confused with whether the sensor output that signals a tunneling event is a positive or a negative current (or voltage) \cite{ciriano2021spin}.
+Here the ``negative result'' is the \emph{absence} of a sensor signal, regardless of its sign.

+An alternative method to read out an electron spin state is Pauli spin blockade (PSB).
+PSB distinguishes the triplet states of two spins from the singlet state $\ket{S} = \ket{\uparrow\downarrow} - \ket{\downarrow\uparrow}$, as only a spin singlet can occupy the same spatial quantum state [e.g. a (2, 0) charge configuration of two dots \cite{Petta2005}].
+PSB spin mapping errors arise from triplet-to-singlet relaxation during the readout window, resulting in a tunneling event for an initially blockaded spin configuration.
+As a result of PSB readout, the final two-spin state is either a singlet in the (2, 0) charge configuration or one of the triplet states in the (1, 1) charge configuration.
+Under certain conditions, PSB can be used instead to discern the two-electron parity, i.e. discriminate $\ket{\downarrow\uparrow},\ket{\uparrow\downarrow}$ from $\ket{\downarrow\downarrow},\ket{\uparrow\uparrow}$ \cite{seedhouse2021pauli}.

+This alone does not initialize a \emph{single} electron spin state.
+However, if one of the electrons can be independently initialized to the fiducial state $\ket{\downarrow}$ through e.g. energy-selective tunneling or $T_1$ relaxation, then PSB readout resulting in a triplet or even-parity state prepares the state $\ket{T_{-}} \equiv \ket{\downarrow\downarrow}$.